 - Overbaking the muffins can cause them to become dry and hard.
 Check the muffins a few minutes before the end of the suggested baking time with a cake tester or toothpick, and remove them from the oven as soon as they are cooked through.

-Kitchen notes
+Kitchen Notes

-- Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, utensils and equipment needed, and enough workspace.
 This will make the process so much easier.

 - Baking time: consider that all ovens and pans are different, even if they look similar.
-The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
+The baking time in my recipes is as accurate as possible, but it might take you more or less time.
 You can use a thermometer(like the OXO oven thermometer) to check that your oven is at the right temperature.
-I recommend you keep track of how your oven works and what tiny details you might need to adjust.
+I recommend keeping track of how your oven works and what tiny details you might need to adjust.

 - Size: you can make them any size you want, from mini muffins to jumbo muffins.
 The baking times will all be different, of course, so use the one given in the recipe as a base.